leo97king/mRNASyner/README.md

 # mRNASyner: An Integrative Framework for Full-Length mRNA Sequence Optimization via Multi-Module Synergistic Design

 ## Overview
-Deep-mRNAopt is a full-length mRNA sequence design framework based on multi-module collaborative optimization.
+mRNASyner is a full-length mRNA sequence design framework based on multi-module collaborative optimization.
 It addresses the limitations of existing mRNA optimization methods that often focus on single modules, lack global collaborative optimization capabilities, and perform poorly in long-sequence design and functional verification loops.
 ![overview](./img/overview.png)

 This framework integrates three core modules to achieve end-to-end design of full-length mRNA sequences, adapting to long-sequence optimization and providing a new solution for personalized mRNA drug development.